BirtukanDegu/Tower_Of_Hanoi_Game/README.md

       TITLE: Tower Of Hanoi Game
       DESCRIPTION: This program is intended to show how stack is used to build a game called Tower Of Hanoi.
-                   (here we use arrays to implement stacks.)
+                   (here I use arrays to implement stacks.)

       HOW DOES IT WORK?
          -program labels the pegs as A, B, and C.